Institutional Biosafety Committee (IBC)

 • Infectious agents (viruses, bacteria, fungi, parasites, prions, etc.) that can cause disease in healthy humans and/or significant environmental or agricultural impacts, as covered by the Biosafety in Microbiological and Biomedical Laboratories (BMBL) guidelines

-• Select agents and select toxins, as covered by the Federal Select Agent regulations
+• Biological select agents and toxins, as covered by the Federal Select Agent regulations

 • Human materials (including all fluids, tissues, excretions, secretions, or cell lines) as covered by the U.S. Occupational Safety and Health Administration (OSHA) Bloodborne Pathogens Standard